telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-18.04.3.md

 ```
 [If you don't want to do this, you could just as easily copy the libs to a standard location]

-With this, Orion-LD itself is ready to run, however, to actually do anything, Orion-LD needs its database (MongoDB),
+With this, Orion-LD itself is ready to run, however, to actually do something, Orion-LD needs its database (MongoDB),
 and Postgres as well if you plan on using the temporal feature,
 If you plan on using MQTT for notifications, then you also need an MQTT broker/server.
 For development on Orion-LD you need the works - as if anything is missing, the functional test suite will fail.